sec-conf-auth/Privacy-preserving-Post-quantum-Key-Escrow-System/Experimentaldata/readme.md

 ### Description

-In our experiments, we choose one PQ signature algorithm and one KEM algorithm at the same security level (i.e., in the same line of Table 3).
+In our experiments, we choose one PQ signature algorithm and one KEM algorithm at the same security level .
 It should be mentioned that we exclude the PQ signing algorithms Rainbow, GeMSS and the PQ KEM algorithm Classic McEliece from our analysis, because these three algorithms (with any parameter set) cause much more execution